iancleary/ansible-role-nodejs/README.md

 </a>
 </p>

-This role installs `add description here`.
+This role installs nodejs and npm.

 Requirements
 ------------